shuozhixu/FYRE2024/README.md

 ## Porosity and void size

 In additively manufactured [Inconel 625](https://doi.org/10.1016/j.matdes.2022.111545) and [Inconel 718](https://doi.org/10.1016/j.promfg.2020.05.117), the porosity is found to be less than 1%.
 In Inconel 718, [Prithivirajan and Sangid](https://doi.org/10.1016/j.matdes.2018.04.022) found that a porosity of 1% would likely initiate a fatigue crack.
 In Cu, [Kumar et al.](https://doi.org/10.1016/j.promfg.2017.07.084) found that the as-printed material has a porosity of 0.26%–1.29%, while a heat treatment can lower the porosity to 0.09%–0.1%.
-Thus, we use a uniform porosity of 0.5% as a representation.
+Thus, we use a uniform porosity which is between 0.5% and 1% as a representation.

-Note: if we were to change the void size, we would change the simulation cell size as well, such that the porosity remains at 0.5%.
+Note: in this project, as the void size is changed, the simulation cell size is changed as well, such that the porosity remains unchanged.

 The largest void diameter consiered in this project is about 100 nm because a void with a diameter exceeding 100 nm cannot be called a nanovoid.
 We will consider nanovoids only here.